Higher Order Rigidity and Energy

-From this perspective, as well, the multivariate setting presents additional subtleties.
-Consider the function \ba f(x,y):=(x-y^2)^2=x^2-2xy^2+y^4 \ea The origin is a degenerate critical point.
+\begin{example} Consider the function \ba f(x,y):=(x-y^2)^2=x^2-2xy^2+y^4 \ea The origin is a degenerate critical point.
 The Hessian is PSD with the $y$-axis as its kernel direction.
-One might try to analyze the critical point by looking slice-by-slice at all lines through the origin.
+One might try to analyze the critical point by looking slice-by-slice at all lines through the origin (Figure \ref{fig:ex6.2}).
 Doing this we find that $f$ has a strict local minimum in the $y$ direction (due to the $y^4$ term).
 We also find that $f$ is a strict local minimum in any slice that is not the $y$ direction (due to the dominating $x^2$ term).
 But we would be wrong to conclude that $f$ has a strict local minimum in two dimensions at the origin.
 In fact $f$ is $0$ at any point on the parabola $x=y^2$, and so the origin is actually a non-strict local minimum!

 What went wrong in this reasoning?
-As we look at lines that are getting closer and closer to the $y$-axis, we are finding a univariate slices of $f$ that are staying positive, as we leave the origin, but only for shorter and shorter distances from the origin.
+As we look at lines that are getting closer and closer to the $y$-axis, we are finding a univariate slices of $f$ that are staying positive, as we leave the origin, but only for shorter and shorter distances from the origin (Figure \ref{fig:ex6.2}).
 In particular, we are unable to obtain a uniform bound for the radius of some punctured disk in 2D about the origin where $f$ stays positive.
 At the root of this problem is that as we look at different slices, the leading degree of the univariate polynomial in the slice changes, from second degree generically, to fourth degree when we get exactly to the $y$-axis.
-If we had a uniform leading degree for all of our slices, we could have obtained our needed uniform bound.
-In the next section we will pursue this idea further and see how we can come up with higher order derivative tests, by using curves instead of lines.
+If we had a uniform leading degree for all of our slices, we would have obtained our needed uniform bound.
+In the next section we will pursue this idea further and see how we can come up with higher order derivative tests, by using curves instead of lines. \end{example}